NAEP-AS-Challenge/reading-prediction/readme.md

 -   Data sets will be provided in csv format

--   All responses have been deemed "scorable" by human raters
+-   All items in the training and test sets have been deemed “scorable” by human raters.
+There are responses in the validation set that were evaluated as “unscorable” and have no rating associated with them.
+They should be treated as missing data.

 -   Teams must complete the required security documentation before datasets will be released (available at